Ceanothus pinetorum

 Ceanothus pinetorum is a species of shrub in the family Rhamnaceae known by the common names Kern ceanothus and Coville ceanothus.
-It is endemic to the Sierra Nevada of California, where it is known only from the Kern Plateau, a section of the southern Sierra featuring wide meadows and ridges.
+It is endemic to California.
+Its common name reflects that it was originally known only from the Kern Plateau, a section of the southern Sierra Nevada featuring wide meadows and ridges.
+A disjunct population is known from the Trinity Mountains.

 Description

 This is a low-lying shrub forming a bush or mat under a meter tall but up to about 8 meters in spreading width.
 The evergreen leaves are oppositely arranged and generally under 2 centimeters long, each firm and hairless with a toothed edge.
 The inflorescence is a small cluster of blue to off-white flowers yielding horned, wrinkled fruits just under a centimeter long.